generoi/capistrano-tasks/README.md

 **These you must install by yourself.**

+On OSX you can install them with homebrew using `make install-dep-osx`

 - Ansible
-- Vagrant
+- Vagrant (with virtualbox)
 - Composer
-- Drush version 6.x
+- Drush version 6.x (recommeded to install it through composer)
+- GnuPG (osx)

 #### Setup